superbudvar/PHP/docs/Api/OrderApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$contentType = 'application/json'; // string | content type
+$contentType = 'application/json'; // string | Content type.
 $clientRequestId = 'clientRequestId_example'; // string | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format.
-$apiKey = 'apiKey_example'; // string |
+$apiKey = 'apiKey_example'; // string | Key given to merchant after boarding associating their requests with the appropriate app in Apigee.
 $timestamp = 56; // int | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).
-$orderId = 'orderId_example'; // string | Gateway order identifier as returned in the parameter orderId
+$orderId = 'orderId_example'; // string | Gateway order identifier as returned in the parameter orderId.
 $messageSignature = 'messageSignature_example'; // string | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
-$region = 'region_example'; // string | The region where client wants to process the transaction
+$region = 'region_example'; // string | Indicates the region where the client wants the transaction to be processed.
+This will override the default processing region identified for the client.
+Available options are argentina, brazil, germany, india and northamerica.
+Region specific store setup and APIGEE boarding is required in order to use an alternate region for processing.
-$storeId = 'storeId_example'; // string | An optional outlet ID for clients that support multiple stores in the same developer app
+$storeId = 'storeId_example'; // string | An optional outlet ID for clients that support multiple stores in the same developer app.

 try {
     $result = $apiInstance->orderInquiry($contentType, $clientRequestId, $apiKey, $timestamp, $orderId, $messageSignature, $region, $storeId);